zowe/docs-site/docs/getting-started/zowe-architecture.md

 ![Zowe API Catalog](../images/api-mediation/api-catalog.png)

 When the API Gateway is running, this server is accessible at `https://<ZOWE_HOST_IP>:7554/apicatalog/ui/v1`.
-When the API Catalog is running, this server's API documentation is accessible at the API Catalog tile `Zowe Applications` which can be viewed at `https://<ZOWE_HOST_IP>:7554/apicatalog/ui/v1/#/tile/apimediationlayer/apicatalog`
+When the API Catalog is running, the API documentation of this server is accessible at the API Catalog tile `Zowe Applications` which can be viewed at `https://<ZOWE_HOST_IP>:7554/apicatalog/ui/v1/#/tile/apimediationlayer/apicatalog`
 When running on z/OS, the server uses the jobname suffix of AC.

 ### API Discovery